Rajpratik71/sheepdog-wiki/Cluster-management:-good-practices.md

 at a time, there will '''always''' some objects, that are only hold by these specific sheeps, only the amount of inaccessible objects will differ.

-Including up to version 0.4 you will '''loose your data''' in this case!
+Including up to version 0.4 you will '''lose your data''' in this case!
-With the introduction of plain_store and the rework of farm to use it as core in version 0.5, you wont loose data, but as long as the zones are not restarted, you cant access the objects that are only available on this zones and your VM get a I/O Error.
+With the introduction of plain_store and the rework of farm to use it as core in version 0.5, you won't lose data, but as long as the zones are not restarted, you can't access the objects that are only available on this zones and your VM get a I/O Error.

 Make sure your UPS auto-shutdown (eg. apcupsd config) scripts do the correct job!